gaia-platform/GaiaPlatform/production/README.md

 The default CMAKE_BUILD_TYPE is Release.

 ## Other Flags
-In addition, other CMAKE variables we use but are not required:
+Other CMAKE variables we use but are not required:
 ```
 # To override the build type
 -DCMAKE_BUILD_TYPE=Debug|Release